2patryk/MyPortfolio/README.md

 # My personal portfolio
 A simple webpage created using semantic HTML, JS and CSS.
 I created this site as my portfolio.
+You can see this at [patryk.fun](https://patryk.fun)

 ## Technology
 Project is created with: